-On the Closing Date, Fannie Mae intends to enter into the EU/UK Risk Retention Letter irrevocably restricting its ability to transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class 2A-H Reference Tranche, (ii) the Class 2M-1 and Class 2M-1H Reference Tranches (in the aggregate), (iii) the Class 2M-2A and Class 2M-AH Reference Tranches (in the aggregate), (iv) the Class 2M-2B and Class 2M-BH Reference Tranches (in the aggregate), (v) the Class 2M-2C and Class 2M-CH Reference Tranches (in the aggregate), (vi) the Class 2B-1A and Class 2B-AH Reference Tranches (in the aggregate), (vii) the Class 2B-1B and Class 2B-BH Reference Tranches (in the aggregate) or (viii) the Class 2B-2 and Class 2B-2H Reference Tranches (in the aggregate).
+On the Closing Date, Fannie Mae intends to enter into the EU/UK Risk Retention Letter irrevocably restricting its ability to transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class 2A-H Reference Tranche, (ii) the Class 2M-1 and Class 2M-1H Reference Tranches (in the aggregate), (iii) the Class 2M-2A and Class 2M-AH Reference Tranches (in the aggregate), (iv) the Class 2M-2B and Class 2M-BH Reference Tranches (in the aggregate), (vi) the Class 2B-1A and Class 2B-AH Reference Tranches (in the aggregate), (vii) the Class 2B-1B and Class 2B-BH Reference Tranches (in the aggregate) or (viii) the Class 2B-2 and Class 2B-2H Reference Tranches (in the aggregate).
 Additionally, Fannie Mae does not intend to and will not, through this transaction or any subsequent transactions, enter into any such agreements with respect to any of the credit risk on the Class 2B-3H Reference Tranche.
-Any transfers or hedges that are not so restricted may be effected by, among others, the issuance of a new series of Connecticut Avenue Securitization Rules" and "Risk Factors - Investment Factors and Risks Related to the Notes of the Notes - Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes".
+Any transfers or hedges that are not so restricted may be effected by, among others, the issuance of a new series of Connecticut Avenue Securities notes in the future that references the Reference Pool related to the Notes of this transaction.
+See "EU and UK Securitization Rules" and "Risk Factors - Investment Factors and Risks Related to the Notes - Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes".